brainstormforce/wp-spectra/README.md

 * Fix: Global - Resolved an issue wherein the translated setting panels in some Spectra blocks would cause some Spectra Pro features in those blocks to not work as expected.
 * Fix: Global - Resolved an issue causing a php error for str_replace() for font loading.
 * Fix: Global - Resolved an issue wherein the self-hosted Google Fonts would not work as intended on the multisite's first sub-site setup.
+* Fix: Global - Resolved an issue in which some static and dynamic javascript strings were not translatable.

 ### 2.16.2 - Wednesday, 23rd October 2024 ###
 * Updated the AI Assistant and Design Kit Libraries.